For information on applying as an Undergraduate international student, please visit the Undergraduate Admissions website, or call (248) 370-3360

 - Click here for Undergraduate Admissions and here for Graduate Admission (for application, procedures, documents, deadlines, transfer credit evaluation, English proficiency tests, and more).

 - Direct all admissions questions to the appropriate office:

 II.
 International STUDENTS with F-1 or J-1 student visas:

 - Bachelor's Degree- Undergraduate Admissions: (248) 370-3360 or firstname.lastname@example.org

 - Master's Degree or PhD Degrees- Graduate Admissions: (248) 370-3167 or email@example.com

 Those who wish to TRANSFER to Oakland University (OU) from another American educational institution must follow all USCIS procedures.

-For transfer of a students SEVIS record, the necessary "Transfer In" form is included in the OU admission application.
-Transfer In Form
+For transfer of a students SEVIS record, the necessary "Transfer In" form is included in the International Supplemental Application.

 Please note the following "international transfer student" information: